mazqy/Kotoba/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This software is licensed under the MIT License, with the following restriction:
+The software may not be used for commercial purposes without the express written permission of the original author.

 ---